 - heart palpitations (feeling of a fluttering, racing, thumping or pounding in your chest)

-- chest pain or discomfort in parts of the upper body
+- or discomfort in parts of the upper body

 - loss of appetite or nausea